Illicit drug use in Australia: History

 Australia's first National Drug Strategy (1985), focused on demand reduction, supply reduction and harm reduction.
 However, studies have identified that this policy, which continues today, has failed as government funds are primarily focused on law enforcement, rather than prevention and treatment.

 The death of Sydney teenager Anna Wood from ecstasy in 1995 prompted strong media coverage and moral outrage over concerns relating to teenage drug use in Australia and attacks on rave dance parties, where Wood consumed the drug and later became ill.
 Wood's parents later vehemently campaigned the "Just Say No" policy across the country to prevent the tragedy from re-occurring.
 However, despite state and federal governments investing millions of dollars in anti-drug campaigns, ecstasy use has increased amongst Australians, including young people.

+Drug use by the age group 15 years to 20 years old has been classified as an issue that requires intervention.
+Medical and public health professionals have attempted to deal with the issue with the same approach that was made through trying to decrease drunk driving rates.
+The approach places more emphasis on the fact that someone has lower self-esteem and struggles socially and how that affects their decision-making within the prevalence of substance use.
+David Moore proposed that drug use within group settings offers many benefits and that drug use is shared amongst various human societies.
+Psychologists have become more open to the notion of "social context" when using their models on substance abuse.
+Moore considers social context to be based on the circumstance of use and how the cultural beliefs and social aspect illuminates and brings meaning to the circumstance of use.
+Because drug use is social, adequate methodologies for defining the social features of usage are crucial.
+A significant flaw in studies on the use of drugs among youth is the failure to interpret the social context in which drug use happens adequately.
+The blurring of lines between problematic use and any use of drugs due to the reliance on amount/prevalence measures, the equating of all illicit drug use with abuse, and, perhaps, ignorance of the social aspect of use, which provides alternative criteria for the definitions of problematic use as well as a means of trying to understand the symbolic aspects of use.